KanzaTahreem/People-Counter/README.md

 # People Counter

-> This is a simple counter to count and save the number of people entering at a place.
+> An app that allow users to count and the number of people entering at a place.

 ## Built With